Parents don’t need more, they need meaningful

 It is a program for the whole family to do together that gives intentionality, structure, and routine to the conversations about the faith you already have at home, anchored by a monthly family session here at the parish.

-Moving to our family-based processes for faith formation and sacrament preparation is based on the most current directives from the Church and the most up-to-date sociological research.
+Moving to our family-based processes for faith formation and sacrament preparation is based on the most current directives from the Church and the most up-to-date sociological and pedagogical research.

 For us, this means that faith formation and sacrament preparation must support families in their journey of faith–fostering growth and maturity of faith through relationships instead of providing requirements to meet.
 Faith is not transactional, where we put in the money or registration form and thus the sacraments and spirituality are dispensed.
 Our method must instead be relational, where your family is accompanied by the community of the Church as you move forward in grace towards greater faith.
 This must include the staff and clergy.
 Our priority is to provide whatever you need as you share your faith with others.